-The Department has incorporated teaching with different online platforms (e.g., Moodle and Mahara).
-Most of our courses require students to participate proactively in online discussions for around 1-2 hours per week.
+The Department has incorporated various online platforms (e.g., Moodle and Mahara) into our teaching.
+Most of our courses require students to participate actively in online discussions for around 1-2 hours per week.
 Students can also review lecture notes and videos that the course lecturer posts onto the platforms.
 This aims to enhance students’ comprehension of materials, promote independent learning, and provide a medium for students to learn from each other and express their views.

-These online platforms also help teachers distribute materials to students at all times with ease, administer quizzes and questionnaires, submit assignments, and gives students opportunities to ask questions and respond to the contents of posts made by teachers and peers.
+These online platforms also help teachers distribute materials to students at all times with ease, administer quizzes and questionnaires, and collect assignments.
+Furthermore, they provide students opportunities to ask questions and respond to posts made by teachers and peers.
 Through these online media, teachers can provide students with the opportunity to interact with students from overseas universities so that they can personally experience and learn about similarities and differences between cultures.